 Simple English definitions for legal terms

-Read a random definition: charitable organization
+Read a random definition: body of a claim

 Continuity of Business Enterprise: A rule that applies to when one company buys another company.
 The buying company must keep doing the same kind of business that the other company was doing before, or use a lot of the other company's things to start a new business.
 This is important because it helps the buying company avoid paying taxes on the purchase right away.